DreymaR/BigBagKbdTrixPKL/Layouts/_Template/README.md

 The `NewLayout` subfolder in here contains a template for creating new EPKL layouts.
 There's a BaseLayout (using eD-type shift state mappings), and some ergo mod combos.

 The layout in this template is meant as an example.
-If you're curious, it's the [Canary layout][CanPKL].
+If you're curious, it's the [Colemak layout][CmkPKL].
 <br>

 Layout generation